Skip to content

 When it comes to daily wear, the Flux Adapt High-Top Trainer does a pretty good job.
 There are three reasons why I’ve enjoyed the Adapt High-Top Trainer for daily wear contexts.

 First, the sole flexibility and cushion of this shoe are great for allowing the foot to move and do its thing while giving you some protection.
-For longer walks, the sole of this model provides a fairly comfortable ride.
+For longer walks, the sole purpose of this model is to provide a fairly comfortable ride.

 Second, the ripstop upper is light enough to keep this model breathable in warmer daily wear settings, especially if you’re wearing these sockless.
 These shoes should be decent all-season shoes.